Key Takeaways

 While deadlines have long passed, here are the steps you can take:

-- Contact your registered agent in the BVI.
+- Contact your registered agent in the BVI if they can help you out.

 - Provide full details of the bearer share certificate.

-- Seek legal advice—conversion may require court involvement or corporate restructuring.
+- Seek legal advice as conversion may require court involvement or corporate restructuring.

 - The company may need to issue new registered shares.